 INDEMNIFICATION

 3.5.
-(1) Every Councillor, Committee member, officer, employee, agent and appointee of the College, including assessors, investigators and inspectors, and each of his or her heirs, executors and administrators and estate, respectively, shall from time to time and at all times be indemnified and saved harmless out of the funds of the College from and against:
+(1) Every Councillor, Committee member, officer, and employee and each of their heirs, executors and administrators and estate, respectively, shall at all times be indemnified and saved harmless out of the funds of the College from and against:

-all costs, charges, expenses, awards and damages whatsoever that he or she sustains or incurs in any action, suit or proceeding that is brought, commenced or prosecuted against him or her, for or in respect of any act, deed, omission, matter or thing whatsoever, made done or permitted by him or her, in the execution of the duties of his or her office; and
+all costs, charges, expenses, awards and damages whatsoever that they sustain or incur in any action, suit or proceeding that is brought, commenced or prosecuted against them, for or in respect of any act, deed, omission, matter or thing whatsoever, made done or permitted by them, in the execution of the duties of their office; and

-all other reasonable costs, charges, expenses, awards and damages that he or she sustains or incurs in or in relation to the affairs of the College, except such costs, charges, expenses, awards or damages as are occasioned by his or her own wilful neglect or default.
+all other reasonable costs, charges, expenses, awards and damages that they sustain or incur in or in relation to the affairs of the College, except such costs, charges, expenses, awards or damages as are occasioned by their own wilful neglect or default.

-The College will purchase and maintain insurance to protect itself and its Councillors, Committee members, officers, employees, agents or appointees and to provide coverage for the indemnity referred to in subsection (1).
+The College will purchase and maintain insurance to protect itself and its Councillors, Committee members, officers, and employees and to provide coverage for the indemnity referred to in subsection (1).

 Part 4—Meetings of Council and Committees